CZERTAINLY/CZERTAINLY-FE-Administrator/README.md

 This change ensures that paginationRequestDto is only assigned to query if it is not null or undefined, avoiding the type error.

-##### Step 3: Manually Add BaseAttributeContentDto to DataAttribute Interface
+#### Step 3: Manually Add BaseAttributeContentDto to DataAttribute Interface

-When OpenAPI model types are generated, the BaseAttributeContentDto gets removed from the DataAttribute interface.
-This issue arises due to some internal library problem, and ideally, it should not occur.
+Currently, when OpenAPI model types are generated, the BaseAttributeContentDto gets removed from the `DataAttribute` interface.
+This issue arises due to internal library problem generating hierarchical (inheritance) types.

-Update DataAttribute as following
+Update interface DataAttribute as following

 ```sh
 interface DataAttribute {